Bionif92/Cursos-de-Programacion/Javascript.md

 #### HTTP/2

-HTTP/2 is the latest "form" of the Http protocol and unlike HTTP 1, it allows for "server push".
-That means that servers can push required assets/ files active
+HTTP/2 is the latest "form" of the Http protocol and unlike HTTP 1, it allows for "serv
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwNTM4MjU2XX0=
+eyJoaXN0b3J5IjpbLTU1MzA3OTE2OCwxNTA1MzgyNTZdfQ==
 -->